This post may contain affiliate links. Please read our disclosure policy.

 - Optional: 2 cups cooked brown rice

 - In a large skillet or pot over medium-high heat, brown the ground chicken in 1 tablespoon of oil, stirring often.
-Drain, and set aside to cool.
+Drain the grease, transfer to a plate, and set aside.

 - Saute the yellow onion in the same pan over medium heat until tender, stirring frequently.
 Add the garlic, soy sauce, hoisin sauce, ginger, rice wine vinegar, and chile pepper sauce to the onions.
 Stir and let simmer 1-2 minutes.

 - Stir in chopped water chestnuts, green onions, shredded carrots, shredded cabbage, browned meat and sesame oil, and continue cooking until the onions, carrots, and cabbage just begin to wilt, about 3-4 minutes.
-If mixture seems too dry, add more hoisen sauce and/or soy sauce to taste (just be cautious, as it can get too salty).
+If mixture seems too dry, add more hoisin sauce and/or soy sauce to taste (just be cautious, as it can get too salty).
+(Freezing instructions begin here.)